jeguzzi/robomaster_sim/README.md

 $ cd <this repo>/examples
 $ python discovery.py
 ```
-which discovers any Robomaster avaible on the network.
+which discovers any Robomaster available on the network.

 Other scripts showcase various parts of the remote API.
 For instance
 ```